ASHLEIGH STARNES | March 15th, 2019

 Many of AVLF’s key partner organizations and friends are part of the coalition, such as GAIN, Raksha, Tahirih Justice Center, and others.
 We are more than happy to share our resources with the Coalition, and continue to fight for safe, stable, and healthy homes for all Atlantans.

-Read more about Cynthia Padilla Pearson, our Legal Education & Outreach Coordinator.
+Read more about Cynthia Padilla Pearson, our new Legal Education & Outreach Coordinator.

-As AVLF’s Communications Associate, Ashleigh works in website content development, social media outreach, and various other forms of communication with our clients, volunteers, and supporters.
+As AVLF’s Interim Communications Manager, Ashleigh works in website content development, social media outreach, and various other forms of communication with our clients, volunteers, and supporters.

 Ashleigh is ever-eager to share the remarkable stories of our work, and the impact of AVLF’s staff and volunteers on our community.